NIT-Administrative-Systems/dynamic-forms/docs/README.md

 # Dynamic Forms for Laravel
 User-defined forms are a perennial problem for developers.

-Dynamic Forms for Laravel gives you an easy solution: a drag-and-drop builder, an easy way to display the forms, and back-end validation.
+Dynamic Forms for Laravel gives you an easy solution: a drag-and-drop builder, an easy way to display the forms, and back-end validation to ensure the submitted data is good.

 ## How does this work?
 The front-end is powered by the open source [Form.io](https://github.com/formio/formio.js) JavaScript library.
 This is an awesome library: the builder is user-friendly, you can adjust what's offered, and add your own custom form fields.

 On the backend, it's as simple as calling `$request->validateDynamicForm()`.
-It behaves just like the [`validate`](https://laravel.com/docs/8.x/validation#quick-writing-the-validation-logic) method you're used to in Laravel.
+It behaves just like the [`validate`](https://laravel.com/docs/8.x/validation#quick-writing-the-validation-logic) method you're used to in Laravel, giving you valid data you can trust.

 You **do not** need to use the Form.io SaaS platform.
 Your Laravel application is filling that role.